D. H. Lehmer: Berkeley

 In 1940, Lehmer accepted a position back at the mathematics department of UC Berkeley.
 Lehmer was chairman of the Department of Mathematics at University of California, Berkeley from 1954 until 1957.
 He continued working at UC Berkeley until 1972, the year he became professor emeritus.

+Lehmer was involved with the journal Mathematical Tables and Aids to Computation (soon renamed Mathematical Tables and Other Aids to Computation, and renamed Mathematics of Computation in 1960) from its founding in 1943.
+From 1944 to 1954 inclusive he served as its editor (sometimes jointly).

 ENIAC and computer science

 From 1945 to 1946, Lehmer served on the Computations Committee at Aberdeen Proving Grounds in Maryland, a group established as part of the Ballistics Research Laboratory to prepare the ENIAC for utilization following its completion at the University of Pennsylvania's Moore School of Electrical Engineering; the other Computations Committee members were Haskell Curry, Leland Cunningham, and Franz Alt.
 It was during this short tenure that the Lehmers ran some of the first test programs on the ENIAC—according to their academic interests, these tests involved number theory, especially sieve methods, but also pseudorandom number generation.
 When they could arrange child care, the Lehmers spent weekends staying up all night running such problems, the first over the Thanksgiving weekend of 1945.
 (Such tests were run without cost, since the ENIAC would have been left powered on anyway in the interest of minimizing vacuum tube failures.)
 The problem run during the 3-day Independence Day weekend of July 4, 1946, with John Mauchly serving as computer operator, ran around the clock without interruption or failure.
 The following Tuesday, July 9, 1946, Lehmer delivered the talk "Computing Machines for Pure Mathematics" as part of the Moore School Lectures, in which he introduced computing as an experimental science, and demonstrated the wit and humor typical of his teaching lectures.

 Lehmer would remain active in computing developments for the remainder of his career.
 Upon his return to Berkeley, he made plans for building the California Digital Computer (CALDIC) with Paul Morton and Leland Cunningham.
 In September 1949, he presented the pseudorandom number generator now known as the Lehmer random number generator.

 D. H. Lehmer wrote the article "The Machine Tools of Combinatorics," which is the first chapter in Edwin Beckenbach's Applied Combinatorial Mathematics (1964).
-It describes methods for producing permutations, combinations, etc. This was a uniquely valuable resource and has only been rivaled recently by Volume 4 of Donald Knuth's series.
+It describes methods for producing permutations, combinations, etc. This was a uniquely valuable resource and has only been rivaled recently by Volume 4 of Donald Knuth's The Art of Computer Programming.

 The Lehmers also assisted Harry Vandiver with his work on Fermat's Last Theorem, using the Standards Western Automatic Computer to do many calculations involving Bernoulli numbers.